iomesh/docs/docs/volume-operations/create-pv-authentication.md

 ---
 id: create-pv-authentication
-title: Creating PV with authentication
+title: Creating PV with Authentication
-sidebar_label: Creating PV with authentication
+sidebar_label: Creating PV with Authentication
 ---

 You can create a PV with authentication and save the authentication information and user credentials in the Kubernetes secret.
 You must provide the correct credentials to access a PV with authentication.